warwick-hpsc/MG-CFD-app-OP2/README.md

 ### Building dependencies:

 #### HDF5 parallel
-Configure with `--enable-parallel` option, then standard compile
+Configure with `--enable-parallel` option, then standard compile.

-#### Parmetis
+#### ParMETIS
-Out-of-the-box compile works
+Out-of-the-box compile works.

 #### PT-Scotch
 Follow their build instructions.
 After linking `Makefile.inc`, edit it and remove the flag `-DSCOTCH_PTHREAD` from `CFLAGS`.
-Then standard compile
+Then standard compile.

 #### OP2
 Several distinct libraries can be compiled, depending on the mix of parallelism and performance portability desired.
 Similary for MG-CFD, and so it is likely that you only need to compile a subset of the OP2 libraries.

 All MG-CFD variants need two particular OP2 libraries, created by executing these two OP2 make rules: `core`, `hdf5`.
 Variant-specific dependencies are listed in next section.

-### Compiling MG-CFD OP2:
+### Generating batch submission scripts:

 Different binaries can be generated, depending on the mix of parallelism and performance portability desired: